gruntjs/grunt-docs/Inside-Tasks.md

 });
 ```

 _If you need the original file object properties, they are available on each individual file object under the `orig` property.
-Because grunt does all the hard work for you, the use-case for this property is unclear._
+But because Grunt does all the hard work for you, there is no known use-case for the original properties._

 ### this.filesSrc
 In a multi task, all `src` files files specified using any of the [file formats](configuring-tasks#files) are reduced to a single array.
 If your task is "read only" and doesn't care about destination filepaths, you can use this array instead of `this.files`.

-This example shows how a simple "lint" task might use `this.filesSrc`:
+This example shows how a simple "lint" task might use the `this.filesSrc` property:

 ```js
 // Lint specified files.